Neural Embedding Compression For Efficient Multi-Task Earth Observation Modelling: METHOD

 Given an embedding vector $y$, the minimum number of bits required to transmit $y$ is given by Shannon's source coding theorem~\cite{shannon} as $-\log_2 p(y)$, where $p$ defines the probability distribution over all embedding vectors.
 Our goal is to minimize the expectation of this quantity over the distribution of all embedding vectors $-\mathbb{E}\left[\log_2 p(y)\right]$, which is precisely the entropy of this distribution.
-We adapt the fully factorized entropy model defined in Balle~\emph{et al.}~\cite{balle2018variational} in order to model the probability distribution of these embeddings for MAE.
-Specifically, we leverage the implementation in the CompressAI~\cite{begaint2020compressai} library.
+We adapt the fully factorized entropy model defined in Ball\'{e}~\emph{et al.}~\cite{balle2018variational} in order to model the probability distribution of these embeddings for MAE, leveraging the implementation in the CompressAI~\cite{begaint2020compressai} library.

 After patching, masking, and passing through the encoder, we obtain an embedding $y$ of shape $e \times n$, where $e$ is the embedding dimension of the encoder and $n$ depends on the input shape.
 We quantize $y$ by rounding to the nearest integer, using uniform noise as a differentiable proxy during training~\cite{balle2018variational}.
 To model the distribution of $y$ we assume that all of its elements are independent and additionally that all elements with the same embedding dimension (the first dimension above) are identically distributed, resulting in $ p(y) = \prod_{e} \prod_{n} p_e(y_{e, n}) $.
 Each $p_e$ is modeled using a small neural network.